Can Rabbits Eat Sage?

 Yes, rabbits can eat fresh sage, and it is safe for them in moderation and can be a tasty addition to their diet.

-See also Can Rabbits Eat Nuts?
+See also Can Rabbits Eat Raspberries?

 While fresh sage is generally preferred, rabbits can consume small amounts of dried sage.
 However, ensure it is free from any additives or seasonings that might be harmful to rabbits.